-The Cotton Bud Project has demonstrated that manufacturers and retailers are able to trade in viable biodegradable alternative products and there is therefore no known reason as to why other companies would be unable to follow this best practice.Back to top
+The Cotton Bud Project has demonstrated that manufacturers and retailers are able to trade in viable biodegradable alternative products and therefore there is no known reason why other companies would be unable to follow this best practice.Back to top

 Products covered by the ban

 The ban only applies to plastic cotton buds.

 The Regulations define 'plastic' as "a synthetic polymeric substance that can be moulded, extruded or physically manipulated into various solid forms and that retains its final manufactured shape during use in its intended applications".

 A 'plastic-stemmed cotton bud' is defined as "a rod of plastic which has cotton wrapped around both ends".Back to top

 Failure to comply with trading standards law can lead to enforcement action and to sanctions, which may include a fine and/or imprisonment.
 For more information please see 'Trading standards: powers, enforcement and penalties'.Back to top